rya-sge/access-denied/_posts/2025-07-29-aws-blockchain-wallets.md

 - **Monitoring and Logging**: Implementing [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) for operational insights.
   - `CloudWatch` is a service that monitors applications, responds to performance changes, optimizes resource use, and provides insights into operational health.

-- **Low Latency Access**: Leveraging AWS cluster placement groups for performance-critical use cases.
+- **Low Latency Access**: Using AWS cluster placement groups for performance-critical use cases.

 ---